 It starts with optimising your website with keywords and phrases.
 You may already have a good idea which words people use to find your business but it's important to keep an open mind and do your research.
 The results may surprise you.
 Google's keyword planner can help you find the most popular words and phrases.

 Google is incredibly sophisticated, however, and it can spot a cynical attempt to stuff a website full of keywords.
 It's important to use your keywords within good quality authored content - including blogs, articles, web copy and social media.
-Post regularly to improve your search results even more.
+Posting regularly will improve your search results even more.

 Link building is the other important aspect of SEO.
 The more links to your site from high-quality, relevant sites, the higher you'll rank.
 But tread carefully - links should never be bought, forced or acquired by dodgy means.
 Take time to build links naturally by offering quality content that people want to read.

-The internet may be global, but most small firms are casting their net in their local area and their SEO strategy needs to reflect this.
+The internet may be global, but most small firms cast their net in their local area.
+The SEO strategy for a small business should reflect this.
 Using tools like Google My Business can help you rank well in local searches.

 Can I do my own SEO?

-If you understand the basics, it's totally possible to do SEO on a shoestring.
-Otherwise there are plenty of companies out there who can help you optimise your site - just make sure you do your due diligence to make sure they're not using dodgy tactics that could do you more harm than good.
+If you understand the basics, it's possible to do SEO yourself.
+If you're short on time or unsure where to start, there are plenty of companies out there who can help you optimise your site.
+Just make sure you do your due diligence to make sure they're not using dodgy tactics that could do you more harm than good.